Having resigned from Sinclair Radionics in 1979, Clive Sinclair concentrated on a new computer project at his Science of Cambridge company.

 Problems and Issues

-There were problems with durability, reliability and over-heating (despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not ventilation slots).
+There were problems with durability, reliability and in particular, over-heating.
+Despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not actually ventilation slots!

-The Z80 CPU, modulator and many of the mainboard electrical components are still available, but the ZX80 is very sensitive to
+The Z80 CPU, modulator, RAM and many of the main board electrical components are still available, so electronics wise repairs are quite easy.